 Standard compensatory mitigation projects typically occur in areas where channel structure is lacking because of past stream cleaning (removal of large woody material), riparian vegetation removal, historic grazing and meadow dewatering practices, hydromodification, or urbanization.
 These projects occur in stream channels and adjacent riparian areas to increase channel stability, rearing habitat, pool formation, deposition of spawning gravel, channel complexity, hiding cover, low-velocity areas, and floodplain function.
 Engineered logjams are large wood structures that include an anchoring system, such as rebar pinning, ballast rock, or vertical posts.
 These structures are designed to redirect flows and change scour and deposition patterns.
 To the extent practical, they are patterned after stable natural logjams and can be anchored in place using rebar, rock, or piles (driven into a dewatered area or the streambank, but not in water).
 Engineered logjams create a hydraulic shadow (low-velocity zone downstream) that allows sediment to settle.
 Scour holes develop adjacent to the engineered logjam.
 While providing valuable fish and wildlife habitat, they also redirect flow and can stabilize a streambank or downstream gravel bar.
 Large woody material may be installed using either anchored or unanchored logs, or both, depending on site conditions and wood availability.

 In addition, infrastructure located along streams and in riparian areas may be removed or relocated.
 The primary purpose of infrastructure removal is to eliminate or reduce impacts on riparian areas and vegetation, improve bank stability, reduce erosion, reduce sedimentation into adjacent streams, and provide for native revegetation or natural native plant recruitment.
-Among the types of infrastructure that could be removed or relocated are roads/trails, off-highway/off-road vehicle routes, and legacy railroad grades that affect waters of the state or riparian habitat.
+Among the types of infrastructure that could be removed or relocated are roads/trails, off-highway/off-road vehicle routes, and legacy railroad grades that affect surface waters of the state or riparian habitat.

 Alternative Compensatory Mitigation Types